International Day of Human Space Flight - April 12

 International Day of Human Space Flight

-When is International Day of Human Space Flight celebrated in 2024?
+When Is International Day of Human Space Flight in 2026?

 International Day of Human Space Flight is observed on April 12 each year.